This story contains cussing, graphic depictions of violence, and sexual situations. If you're not mature enough to handle it, go read something else.

 She turned in Charley's lap and pressed even closer to her.
 "Why he do it, Mommy?
 Why?"

-Charley closed her eyes against the sudden up-welling of tears.
+Charley closed her eyes against the sudden upwelling of tears.
 She pulled her daughter closer.
 "I don't know, baby.
-I think he wanted to hurt Mommy, and that was the best way he could think of.
+I don't know.
+I think he wanted to hurt Mommy and that was the best way he could think of.
 But I won't let him hurt you again.
 I won't, I won't."
 She rocked Hannah as the little girl's hot tears fell against the T-shirt.

 Throttle reached and placed his hand on the back of Hannah's head.
 "None of us will let him hurt you again."

 Charley opened her eyes to look at them, saving Throttle's face for last.
 "Will you stay tonight?"